boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 #### Subscription

 Every single subscribed node belongs to a subscription which groups multiple values to be sampled and published with the same interval inside the server.
-A subscription that is was creating as *Subscription Configuration Node* (see above) has to be selected there.
+A subscription that was created as *Subscription Configuration Node* (see above) has to be selected there.

 #### Path